boschglobal/dse.fmi/doc/content/apis/fmi/fmimcl/index.md

 #### Parameters

 fmu_model (FmuModel*)
+: FMU Model descriptor object.

+### fmimcl_load_encoder_funcs

+Parse the MarshalGroup NTL and for each Kind which supports an encoder function attempt to load the configured encoder functions to:

+*    .functions.string_encode
+*    .functions.string_decode

+#### Parameters

+fmu_model (FmuModel*)
-: Fmu Model descriptor object.
+: FMU Model descriptor object.

 ### fmimcl_parse

-This function parses the given yaml files into a Fmu Model descriptor object and into a mapping list between the signals and FMU variables.
+This function parses the given yaml files into a FMU Model descriptor object and into a mapping list between the signals and FMU variables.

 #### Parameters

 fmu_model (FmuModel*)
-: Fmu Model descriptor object.
+: FMU Model descriptor object.